unixpickle/learn-kmod/virt_fs/README.md

 # virt-fs

-This is an extremely simple virtual filesystem that exposes a fake file called "file.txt".
+This is an extremely simple virtual filesystem that exposes the contents of a tar file.

 # Usage